isomerpages/ema-pl/_events/segc-youth/overview.md

 1. Registration period opens on 3 July and closed on 25 August 2023, 5pm.

-2. You are required to submit a **3-min Instagram video** based on the challenge statement and an **accompanying write-up of 200 words** to elaborate on your video.
+2. You are required to submit a **3-min Instagram video*** based on the challenge statement and an **accompanying write-up of 200 words** to elaborate on your video.

+_Please note that your team's IG video can be hosted on the school's Instagram account or team member’s personal account.
+Please ensure the IG account is set as "Public" during the competition period and include the hashtags #SEGCYouth2023 and #Poweringlives in your caption._

 3. Submissions will be judged according to the criteria of relevance, creativity, and presentation.